The challenge: Audit-compliant archiving and other compliance

 A combination of flash, hard drive, private and/or public cloud, tape and optical storage, together with a hierarchical storage management software solution, brings a decisive level of cost efficiency to audit-compliant archiving.
 If this software can automatically move data around based on ILM principles, the result is exactly the kind of cost-effective, scalable storage platform required which also meets all relevant regulations.
 The ILM approach plans for active data to be kept on high-performance storage systems.
 The software moves inactive data to dedicated secondary and archive storage systems within the HSM architecture.
 Sometimes, however, it is also necessary to move from one storage system to another.
 It is therefore advisable to use a software solution that can also safely migrate data to a new system.

 “The PoINT Storage Manager enables security and cost efficiency.
-In particular, the software helps ensure audit-compliant archiving using Information Lifecycle Management retention management and WORM functionality,” says Sebastian Klee, Manager Marketing and Sales at PoINT.
+In particular, the software helps ensure audit-compliant archiving using Information Lifecycle Management retention management and WORM functionality,” says Sebastian Klee, CMO at PoINT.

 The PoINT Storage Manager for audit-compliant archiving